If you’re looking to add some variety to your back workout routine, then one-arm dumbbell row is a great exercise option.

 This is a simple yet effective exercise that will help you build a bigger and stronger back and improve your posture.

-Furthermore, with only one dumbbell and some floor space, you can easily add it into your home workout routine as well.
+Furthermore, if you have only one dumbbell and some space on the floor, you can easily add it to your home workout routine.

 - Muscle Worked During One Arm Dumbbell Row